annhanlon/essays/october/README.md

 #Multi-page
 .ve-media https://collections.lib.uwm.edu/iiif/info/agdm/25576/manifest.json seq=4 left
 This map is from the April 1936 City of Milwaukee Housing Survey created by the Board of Public Land Commissioners.
-It consists of multiple pages and includes data on population statistics, land use, transportation, etc.
+It consists of multiple pages and includes data on population statistics, land use, transportation, etc. And here, you can zoom into the part of the map that is ==now UWM=={7348,3670,1339,1717}.

 #San Juan Ñumí
 .ve-media https://collections.lib.uwm.edu/iiif/info/agdm/2328/manifest.json right